 Parker v.
 State of California - Lawsuit successfully struck down main portions of California's AB 962, which would have banned mail order ammunition purchases and required registration and thumb-printing for in-store purchases.
 Plaintiffs defended against the State's appeal of the case to the California Court of Appeal, resulting in a 41-page published opinion affirming the victory in full.
 The case set groundbreaking precedent for due process vagueness challenges, confirming that gun laws must provide heightened levels of clarity in order to withstand vagueness challenges.
 The case was also the basis for the Governor's veto of subsequent legislation similar to AB 962.
 The State recently asked the California Supreme Court to review the decision, and the Court accepted the case.
-Briefing before the California Supreme Court is currently in progress, and oral arguments are expected to take place in late 2014 or early 2015.
+The case has been fully briefed before the California Supreme Court, and a date for oral arguments is expected to be scheduled any day.